-Central will have excused absences that enable a student to make-up his/her work.
+Central will have excused absences that enable a student to make-up their work.
 Unexcused absences will result in a grade of zero assessed to any assignment, quiz, test, or project grade recorded the day of the unexcused absence.
-Students will have two personal days (1 per semester) throughout the year, which will not count as unexcused absences.
-These personal days cannot be used in conjunction with semester exam days and/or in the last week of each semester.

 Absence Reporting